-States Signatories to the Treaty express their support for non-proliferation and disarmament and make a strong contribution to regional and global peace and security, thereby joining a vast community of like-minded States.
+Member States that adhere to the Treaty express their support for non-proliferation and disarmament and make a strong contribution to regional and global peace and security, thereby joining a vast community of like-minded States.
 Each and every signature or ratification strengthens the political value of the CTBT.
 Even before its entry into force, the CTBT has helped to create a strong international norm against nuclear testing.

 The obligations not to carry out any nuclear explosion and to prohibit and prevent any such explosion apply to all Member States, regardless of their nuclear status.
-The CTBT is therefore a strong non-proliferation instrument and a catalyst for nuclear disarmament.
-Since a nuclear test provides the final and irreversible 'downstream' proof of the intentions of a State regarding its pursuit of a nuclear weapons programme, the CTBT constitutes the last and clearly visible barrier between the peaceful legitimate use and the misuse of nuclear material.
+The CTBT is thus a strong non-proliferation instrument and a catalyst for nuclear disarmament.
+Since a nuclear test provides the final and irreversible 'downstream' proof of the intentions of a State regarding its pursuit of a nuclear weapons programme, the CTBT thus constitutes the last and clearly visible barrier between the peaceful legitimate use and the misuse of nuclear energy.

-The 337 IMS facilities currently being built in accordance with the Treaty (170 seismic, 11 hydroacoustic, 60 infrasound and 80 radionuclide stations, as well as 16 radionuclide laboratories) are located all over the world, including some in the most remote regions, such as the Arctic and Antarctica.
-It is multilateralism at its best: 89 countries from North and South, East, and West host a network of facilities that no country could build and deploy alone.
+The 337 IMS facilities currently being built in accordance with the Treaty (170 seismic, 11 hydroacoustic, 60 infrasound and 80 radionuclide stations, as well as 16 radionuclide laboratories) are located all over the world, including some in the most remote regions such as the Arctic and Antarctica.
+It is multilateralism at its best: 89 countries from North and South, East and West, host a network of facilities that no country could build and deploy alone.
 These countries and the exact location of the stations are established by Annex 1 to the Protocol to the Treaty.
-With more than 90% of the IMS stations installed, preparations for entry into force of the CTBT are well underway.
+With nearly 85% of the IMS stations installed, preparations for entry into force of the CTBT are well under way.

-The nuclear weapon tests by the Democratic People's Republic of Korea have posed the most serious trial of the norm against nuclear testing.
+The nuclear weapon tests of 2006, 2009 and 2013 by the Democratic People's Republic of Korea have posed the most serious trial of the norm against nuclear testing.
 International condemnation of these events demonstrated the seriousness of the international community to uphold the global nuclear test ban.
-These events also imposed performance tests for the IMS, whose timely, integrated, and coherent performance, even though not fully complete, demonstrated a high level of reliability.
-It has proven to be a valuable investment by the States Signatories to ensure that no nuclear test goes undetected.
+These events also imposed performance tests for the IMS, whose timely, integrated and coherent performance, even though not fully complete, demonstrated a high level of reliability.
+It has proven to be a valuable investment by the Member States to ensure that no nuclear test goes undetected.

-States Signatories can receive the raw data as well as processed data products that are transmitted by the IDC through their own National Data Centres (NDCs).
-As part of its capacity-building activities, the Commission can help States Signatories establish such NDCs by providing assistance with their installation (including software and satellite link to the IDC) and offering Help Desk support, as well as specialized free-of-charge training for station operators and managers.
+Member States are able to receive the raw data as well as processed data products that are transmitted by the IDC through their own National Data Centre (NDC).
+As part of its capacity-building activities, the Commission can help Member States establish such NDCs by providing assistance with their installation (including software and satellite link to the IDC) and offering Help Desk support, as well as specialized free-of-charge training for station operators and managers.

-States Signatories that have access to the verification data generated by the CTBT monitoring system may also benefit from the utilization of such data in a variety of civil areas, including scientific research, disaster preparedness, meteorological and climate forecasting, and tsunami warning.
-Currently, more than 2000 users worldwide are receiving data.
+Member States that have access to the verification data generated by the CTBT monitoring system may also benefit from the utilization of such data in a variety of civil areas, including scientific research, disaster preparedness, meteorological and climate forecasting, and tsunami warning.
+Currently, more than 1285 users worldwide are receiving data.